-Patient Safety Monitor™: SurveillanceProactive trigger-based analytics that alert you when all-cause harm conditions are present, so you can prevent patient safety events from occurring
+Patient Safety Monitor™: SurveillanceProactive trigger-based analytics that alert you when all-cause harm conditions are present, so you can prevent patient safety events from happening

 |Type:||Software Application||Status:||Generally Available||Revised:||2018-Jul-26|

-Patient Safety Monitor™: Surveillance Module is a secure, cloud-based software module that monitors incoming patient data from multiple sources in near real-time.
-Based on domain-specific triggers, this automated all-cause harm surveillance tool, continually surveils data and focuses clinical attention on patients experiencing an adverse event or exposure to conditions that can lead to injury.
+Patient Safety Monitor: Surveil Module is a secure, cloud-based software module that monitors incoming patient data from multiple sources in near real-time.
+Based on domain-specific triggers, this automated all-cause harm surveillance tool continually surveils data and focuses clinical attention on patients experiencing an adverse event or exposure to conditions that can lead to injury.

-Patient Safety Monitor™: Surveillance Module dashboard showing categorized and ranked adverse events for a selected facility.
+Patient Safety Monitor™: Surveil dashboard showing categorized events for a selected facility.

 Background & Problem Summary

-Proactive trigger-based analytics that alert you when all-cause harm conditions are present, so you can prevent patient safety events from occurring
+Proactive trigger-based analytics that alert you when all-cause harm conditions are present, so you can prevent patient safety events from happening

-Patient Safety Monitor™: Surveillance Module (PSMSM) is a secure, cloud-based solution that helps detect, monitor, and prevent patient safety events.
-Unlike traditional manual, siloed approaches to patient safety, which focus narrowly on specific types of adverse events, and find less than 5 percent of all-cause harm, PSMSM automates reporting, provides predictive data, and delivers all-cause harm identification and analysis.
+Unlike traditional manual, siloed approaches to patient safety, which focus narrowly on specific types of adverse events and find less than 5 percent of all-cause harm, Patient Safety Monitor™: Surveil Module automates reporting, provides predictive data, and delivers all-cause harm identification and analysis.

 Benefits and Features